AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case.md

   >[!NOTE]
   >
   >Der Szenario-Planer ist nur in der neuen Adobe Workfront-Version verfügbar und erfordert eine zusätzliche Lizenz.
-Weitere Informationen zum Workfront-Szenarioplaner finden Sie unter [Szenarioplaner - Übersicht](../../../scenario-planner/scenario-planner-overview.md).
+Weitere Informationen zum Workfront-Szenarienplaner finden Sie unter [Überblick über den Szenarienplaner](../../../scenario-planner/scenario-planner-overview.md).

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:ALL content below has been moved to another article - we now have two "how to" budget in the business case: one for the resource planner and one of the scenario planner)</p>